The Program

 The PMF program is a two-year commitment, during which participants are paid a full salary and benefits at the GS-9, GS-11, or GS-12 levels, and in some cases, may go as high as GS-13 (up to $70,000 per year).

-• Attended a minimum of 160 hours of interactive vs. “formal classroom” training (80 hours per year)
+• Attend a minimum of 160 hours of formal classroom training (80 hours per year)

-• Completed at least one development assignment four to six months in length
+• Complete at least one development assignment four to six months in length

-• Created a performance plan and received an annual performance review
+• Create a performance plan and undergo an annual performance review

-• Created an Individual Development Plan (IDP), used to set goals for time in the program
+• Create an Individual Development Plan (IDP), used to set goals for time in the program

-• Received Executive Resource Board (ERB; or equivalent) certification that an individual has met all program requirements
+• Receive Executive Resource Board (ERB or equivalent) certification that an individual has met all program requirements

 New program regulations that went into effect on July 10, 2012, under the Pathways Program strive to make it easier for students and recent graduates to find job opportunities and to get experience working in the Federal Government.
 The PMF Program falls under the Pathways banner and allows graduates to apply to the program in their final year of study, as well as for two years following their completion of their studies.

-PMFs come from a variety of disciplines and graduate studies, such as master’s students, PhD recipients, and law students.
-In addition, the program is encouraging applicants from a wide array of backgrounds, including individuals with advanced degrees in humanities, sciences, information technology and whatever else you’ve chosen as your course of study..
-Many graduates with non-traditional backgrounds have harnessed the PMF program to jump-start very successful careers of service.
+PMFs come from a variety of disciplines and graduate studies, such master’s students, PhD recipients, and law students.
+In addition, the program invites applicants from a wide array of backgrounds, including individuals with advanced degrees in the humanities, sciences, information technology and whatever else you’ve chosen as your course of study.
+Many graduates with non-traditional backgrounds have harnessed the PMF program to jumpstart very successful careers of service.
 Much depends on current needs within the federal government from one year to the next.
 Understanding current events will help give you a sense of staffing trends.

 Changes to future program eligibility issues will be made available on the official PMF Program website.

-Traditionally, the PMF program begins to accept applications every fall.
+Traditionally, the PMF program begins to accept applications every fall, with the last two years being in October.
 Prospective participants are notified that applications are being accepted through an announcement from USAJOBS.
 Head on over to USAJOBS, set up your account, and get familiar with the system if you have not already done so.
-It is critical that you are familiar with the application process before you begin your application to become a PMF.
+It is critical that you are familiar with the system before you begin your application to become a PMF.

-Once you have filled out the online application, you will be prompted to complete an online assessment.
-Based on your score from the online assessment, you will be named a semi-finalist and be invited to an in-person interview.
-If your score is high enough in the interview, you will be named a finalist and be eligible for a PMF appointment.
-At that point, you will attend a job fair to meet potential agencies, and be eligible to apply for job opportunities..
+Once you have completed the application, you will be prompted to complete an online assessment.
+Based on your score from the online assessment, you will be named a semi-Finalist and be invited to an in-person assessment.
+If your score is high enough in the in-person assessment, you will be named a Finalist and be eligible for a PMF appointment.
+At that point, you will attend a virtual job fair to meet potential agencies, and a mutual selection process (hopefully) leads you to a two-year rotational assignment.

 Working With Your College / University Advisor